mcv-m1-project/Team4/week1/README.md

 Run Task4, at the end you will have all the average parameters for each kind of color space that we have worked in (RGB,HSB &LAB).

-Run Task5,converting an RGB image into normalized RGB removes the effect of any intensity variations.
+Run Task5, converting an RGB image into normalized RGB removes the effect of any intensity variations.